Timeline: Hip Replacement Surgery

 - The day after surgery, you can usually begin eating a normal diet.

 - You'll see many different people from the hospital staff, including doctors, nurses, and case workers.

 - You'll likely shift from intravenous (IV) to oral pain medications.

 - Walking will likely be easier.
 You may be able to walk to the bathroom without help.

-- You may be discharged from the hospital if you are doing well.
+- You will be discharged from the hospital if you are doing well.
 Some people stay longer if they have complications.